 The Branches of Government

-In 1787 our forefather came together and wrote the constitution for the country; by doing so our forefathers created a governing system that had really yet not existed.
+In 1787 our forefathers came together and wrote the constitution for the country.
+By doing so, our forefathers created a governing system that had in some ways, not existed.
 Having legislative, judicial, and executive branches, the U.S. government is divided into three branches.
 This was done for the sole purpose of checks and balances; in which, the branches have the power to check one another thus having a balance in power where one branch is not more powerful than the others (Patterson, 2008).

-Democratic governments already were in existence yet, our forefathers, wanted to create a government unlike other democracies.
-The new U.S. government using the idea of constitutionalism and federalism would have given its people inalienable rights, where states could govern themselves to a certain point, yet the national government would still have the right to govern the states and nation as well.
+Democratic governments already were in existence, yet, our forefathers, wanted to create a government, unlike other democracies.
+The new U.S. government using the idea of constitutionalism and federalism would have given its people inalienable rights, where states could govern themselves to a certain point, yet the national government would still have the right to govern the states and nation.

 Reasons for Government Division